whage/thesis/thesis.md

 Type systems are the glue between mathematical logic and computer programs.
 They make it possible to prove that our programs behave correctly.
-Advanced, sophisticated type systems allow us to express a finer, more precise structure and thus more properties of our sofware may be proven by automated tools.
+Advanced, sophisticated type systems allow us to express a finer, more precise structure and thus more properties of our sofware may be proven by automated tools at compile time and more optimization may be carried out to improve runtime performance.

-**TODO: add note on why this should motivate type system research; benefits for working programmers**

-**TODO: add more notes after having worked with Haskell/OCaml**

 ## Type theory
 Type theory is a branch of mathematical symbolic logic: a system of representing logical expressions